-2.26.1 The Head of Finance & Personnel shall maintain and update, as necessary, a Financial Systems and Procedures Manual, which shall be available to staff to ensure the efficient and effective management of the finance function of the College.
-These procedures shall be authorised by the Chief Operating Officer/Vice Principal.
-This document shall be formally reviewed annually by the Head of Finance & Personnel and approved by the Chief Operating Officer/Vice Principal.

-- 2.26.2 Keys to safes or other similar containers are to be carried by nominated safe key holders in accordance with the protocol on safe keys issued by the Head of Finance & Personnel.
+- 2.26.1 The Head of Finance and Payroll shall maintain and update, as necessary, a Financial Systems and Procedures Manual, which shall be available to staff to ensure the efficient and effective management of the finance function of the College.
+These procedures shall be authorised by the Chief Operating Officer/Vice Principal. - 2.26.2 Keys to safes or other similar containers are to be carried by nominated safe key holders in accordance with the protocol on safe keys issued by the Head of Finance and Payroll.
 The loss of such keys must be reported to the Chief Operating Officer/ Vice Principal immediately. - 2.26.3 Staff who hold a safe key have a responsibility to read, understand and comply with the protocol ensuring that the key is kept safe and secure at all times.
 Keys must not be passed to any other member of staff unless formally signed over with the recipient, again reading, understanding and complying with the protocol.
 The misuse of safe keys is subject to disciplinary procedures.
-Staff may deposit a safe key in the key safe where these are available. - 2.26.4 Issue of safe keys should be kept to a minimum number of staff.
+Staff may deposit a safe key in the key safe where these are available.
+These regulations also apply to safe digital numbers. - 2.26.4 Issue of safe keys should be kept to a minimum number of staff.
 The signed record of safe key/safe number holders form is kept on the safe key holder's personnel file. - 2.26.5 A safe key register must be kept, recording details of all key holders and instances where the key is signed to another employee. - 2.26.5 A safe key log sheet recording access should be kept in the safe. - 2.2567 Wherever possible, all money should be counted before being placed in the safe. - 2.26.8 Keys to access the College premises are controlled and issued by the Estates Manager.
 Internal door keys can be obtained from reception.
-Staff have a responsibility for the safekeeping of all College keys and must never arrange additional keys to be cut without the written authority of the Head of Finance & Personnel/Chief Operating Officer/Vice Principal (safe keys) or Estates Manager (all other keys).
+Staff have a responsibility for the safekeeping of all College keys and must never arrange additional keys to be cut without the written authority of the Head of Finance and Payroll/Chief Operating Officer/Vice Principal (safe keys) or Estates Manager (all other keys).